About the college

 Catz has one of the largest graduate intakes of the colleges admitting both undergraduates and graduates, and since its foundation has sought to integrate graduates closely into the academic and social life of the college.

 St Catherine's College offers a wide range of subjects with a roughly even split between science and arts.
 The college is proud of its place at the forefront of innovation, academic research and contemporary culture, and counts ten Nobel Prize winners amongst its current and former members.
-Low, modern buildings and restful, open spaces give the college a friendly and relaxed atmosphere.
+Modern buildings and restful, open spaces give the college a friendly and relaxed atmosphere.

 Applications in areas related to the interests of the fellows of the college are especially encouraged.

 Accommodation and meals

 There are approximately 120 single study bedrooms for graduate students.
 78 single rooms with en-suite facilities are on the main college site, next door to the Ainsworth Graduate Centre.
 These rooms are grouped on staircases in the traditional Oxford manner, each floor having its own mini-kitchen.
 A further 42 single rooms, arranged in clusters of three to six rooms with shared bathroom and cooking facilities, are located nearby in St Catherine’s House (on Bath Street, a 15-minute walk from the main college site).

 The letting period is a minimum of 38 weeks.
 Priority is given to those coming to the college from the greatest distance and likely to experience difficulties in the local accommodation market.

 Meals are provided in the dining hall on a pay-as-you-eat basis.

 Further information on accommodation at St Catherine's College is available on the college website.